 It’s so good I wanted to just publish it here in its entirety – with her permission of course.
 Much food for thought I think.

 If social networking is a good way to engage supporters, where does that leave Luddites like me?
-You see, I don’t do Facebook, MySpace or YouTube; I can’t chat online (a relief to everyone I’m sure given how much I talk the rest of the time); I don’t own an ipod and as you can see, I don’t have a blog.
+You see, I don’t do Facebook, MySpace or YouTube; I can’t chat online (a relief to everyone I’m sure given how much I talk the rest of the time); I don’t own an iPod and as you can see, I don’t have a blog.

 And that made me wonder why everyone is enamoured of social networking as a way of engaging supporters.
 For I am your little old lady donor of the future: an ABC female already giving to good causes who is socially aware and active.
 But one who would rather join a Book Club or socialise with people in the real rather than the virtual world.

 To reassure myself that it’s not just me I conducted a very unscientific poll among 20 women friends, all aged between 30 and 45 and with children.
 Ten responded – 90% of them work full or part time and have a university degree.
 Over two thirds also have husbands/partners in full time work.
 When asked about new media/social networking choices, 9 out of the 10 said they shop online and 8 have an MP3 player.
-All of us text (not quite sure what that says…) But less than half have a Facebook page and only 1 has a MySpace entry or 2 have visited YouTube.
+All of us text (not quite sure what that says…) But less than half have a Facebook page and only one has a MySpace entry or two have visited YouTube.

 We all buy charity Christmas cards or gifts and put money in collection boxes.
 80% have made online donations and are donating regularly by direct debit.
 None had ever donated by text.